BitBrujo/BitBrujo/README.md

 I'm Joaquin, currently working as a design engineer.

 My current project is -> [LoopCraft](https://github.com/BitBrujo/loopcraft) An MCP client app with MCP-UI integration, allowing AI assistants to interact with external tools and resources for rendering interactive UI components.

+Other projects ->
+[Rigger](https://github.com/BitBrujo/rigger) A testing and debugging interface for the Claude Agent SDK.
+Configure agents, select tools, stream responses in real-time, and track costs—all through a clean two-panel interface.
-Other projects -> [Gunny](https://github.com/BitBrujo/gunny) A comprehensive application for creating complete CrewAI agent orchestration projects.
+[Gunny](https://github.com/BitBrujo/gunny) A comprehensive application for creating complete CrewAI agent orchestration projects.

 ---